braze-inc/braze-docs/_docs/_hidden/other/email_validation.md

 ## Email Validation

 {% alert important %}
-This validation is done for both user email addresses and the from-address of an email message.
+This validation is used for dashboard email addresses, end-user email addresses (your customers), from and reply-to addresses done of an email message .
 {% endalert %}

 Braze validates the email address using the following Ruby Gem: https://github.com/afair/email_address.